ndormoy/Override/level07/Ressources/walkthrough.md

 4) Find the good index to put the address of system :

 So we have 456 bytes to write before overwriting the Eip.
-The index is in int format so we have to write 114 bytes (456/4) to overwrite the Eip.
-(4 bytes = 1 int).
+The index is in uint format so we have to write 114 bytes (456/4) to overwrite the Eip.
+(4 bytes = 1 uint).
+(The unsigned integer type is uint.
+It takes 4 bytes of memory and allows expressing integers from 0 to 4294967295.)
 So our index is 114 !

 We have to test if we can put this index :